 EMDR is suitable for treating PTSD.
 Some examples of traumatic events include a death in the family or losing a job.
 People may also experience trauma during natural calamities and even health crises, like the recent pandemic.
 But how do you know if you experience PTSD?

 Not everyone who experiences a distressing event will develop symptoms of trauma, but in quite a few cases, those who experience traumatic events can be left with both physical and psychological issues.
 Physical issues can be in the sense of a continuous fast heart rate, or elevated blood pressure for example, and those issues can be treated with medication from a GP.

-The psychological issues, on the other hand, are issues that may be more complex, and this is what we can call psychological trauma.
-Symptoms of psychological trauma can include things such as withdrawal, anxiety, fatigue, anger and being irritable.
+Psychological issues, on the other hand, are issues that may be more complex, and this is what we can call psychological trauma.
+Symptoms of psychological trauma can include things such as withdrawal, anxiety, fatigue, anger and be irritable.

 A few nights after returning home, my husband appeared again and this time the violence was worse – at this point, there was no alcohol involved.

 Over the course of three months, I was assaulted numerous times, in different locations and ended up in the hospital on multiple occasions.
 Sadly, this also caused me to lose the child I was carrying as she was born at 19 weeks (nowhere near full term) and this is one of the things will more than likely never learn to deal with.
 My (then) husband followed me wherever I went and always caught me when I was alone.
 I can say that this individual is now no longer allowed near the public and is currently serving a prison sentence for what he has done.
 Although this makes me feel physically safe when I’m going about my everyday life, it has left me with some rather difficult psychological issues.